HACKSSENTIAL RULES ~ CHAPTER V

 • If not stated in the item description, the GM defines if it is II or NI.

-Once the character has reached the max load, any additional II grants a cumulative modifier of-1 CO to the character, and the relative modifiers on MOV apply (see Movement).
+Once the character has reached the max load, any additional II grants a cumulative modifier of-1 CO to the character, and the relative modifiers on MOV apply (see V.2).
 A character is:

 • Unencumbered: With 3 II or less.